Skip to Content

 How Long Should Naps Be at 5 Months?

-You’re still looking at 3.5 to 4.5 hours of daytime sleep for your 5 month old, spread across 3 naps.
+At 5 months, baby is taking 3.5 to 4.5 hours of daytime sleep, spread across 3 naps.

 5 month old sleep schedule